awsdocs/amazon-eks-user-guide/doc_source/platform-versions.md

 The current and recent Amazon EKS platform versions are described in the following tables\.

+**Note**
+AWS recently disabled some platform versions published in June 2024\.
+The platform versions had stability issues\.
+No action is needed\.

 ## Kubernetes version `1.30`<a name="platform-versions-1.30"></a>

 The following admission controllers are enabled for all `1.30` platform versions: `NodeRestriction`, `ExtendedResourceToleration`, `NamespaceLifecycle`, `LimitRanger`, `ServiceAccount`, `TaintNodesByCondition`, `PodSecurity`, `Priority`, `DefaultTolerationSeconds`, `DefaultStorageClass`, `StorageObjectInUseProtection`, `PersistentVolumeClaimResize`, `RuntimeClass`, `CertificateApproval`, `CertificateSigning`, `CertificateSubjectRestriction`, `DefaultIngressClass`, `MutatingAdmissionWebhook`, `ValidatingAdmissionWebhook`, `ResourceQuota`\.